aristanetworks/openmgmt/docs/configuration/openconfig.md

 ## Configuration Persistence

 By default, within EOS, the application of gNMI `Set` RPCs are not persisted to the `startup-config`.
-A `copy running-config startup-config` execution would be required in order to save configuration updates imposed via gNMI.
+A `copy running-config startup-config` execution is required in order to save configuration updates imposed via gNMI.

-If the operator desire to be able to save gNMI-based configuration, persistence can be enabled by adding the following configuration.
+As of EOS 4.28.0F, if the operator desire to be able to save gNMI-based configuration automatically, persistence can be enabled by adding the following configuration.
 With this option, all gnmi `Set` operations will be saved to the `startup-config`.
 Note, the configuration is saved using Arista's EOS configuration syntax and there is no corresponding presentation of the OpenConfig syntax.

 ```text
 management api gnmi